What if I took a BPS accredited Clinical Psychology Doctorate?

 Why we make this recognition

-Standards of Proficiency for Clinical Psychologists set out by HCPC and the BPS accreditation criteria both require CBT teaching and practice as a substantial part of their training.
+Standards of Proficiency for Clinical Psychologists set out within the BPS accreditation criteria require CBT teaching and practice as a substantial part of their training.
 You can find more information on this BPS webpage.

-This means that, although the amount of CBT taught on different DClinPsy programmes varies, all qualified Clinical Psychologists will have met some or all of our Minimum Training Standards.
+This means that, although the amount of CBT taught on different DClinPsy programmes varies, all qualified Clinical Psychologists who have completed a BPS Accredited Programme will have met some or all of our Minimum Training Standards.

 What this means for your Accreditation application